 Insurance Institute for Highway Safety (IIHS) data cites as many as 56% of accidents involving passenger vehicles as head-on collisions.
 In fact, head-on collisions account for more vehicle accidents than side-impact, rear-impact, and rollover collisions combined.

-Any car accident you are involved in can lead to substantial injuries that require lengthy medical care and treatments.
 You should not have to pay these expenses or forgo necessary medical treatments.
 A head-on collision can result in one or more of the following injuries:

 - Traumatic head injury